snkashis/android-docs/pages/mapbox-services/overview/directions.md

 # Directions

-- talk about how it's a wrapper for the mb directions api specifically for java/android users
-- multiple waypoints between origin and final destination (up to 25 except traffic)
-- point out the navigation SDK
-- link to api documentation

-- link to directions request example

 The Directions API delivers routes for navigating the world.
 Driving, walking, and cycling directions are all possible for you to request, retrieve, and use in your Android project however you would like.

+The API is a wrapper for the Mapbox Directions API and it is specifically for Java/Android developers/users.

+Directions API requests for driving, walking, and cycling routes can specify up to 25 total waypoints along the route.
+Requests using the driving-traffic profile can specify up to 3 waypoints.

 The Directions API does not return estimated time of arrival (ETA).
 If you'd like ETAs, please review [the Mapbox Matrix API](https://www.mapbox.com/android-docs/mapbox-services/overview/directions-matrix/), which returns ETAs but not route geometries or distances.

+The Directions API is used on its own to get routes.
+[The Mapbox Navigation SDK](https://www.mapbox.com/android-docs/navigation/overview/) is also built on top of this API.

 Make sure to have a look at the API documentation if you want [more information](https://www.mapbox.com/api-documentation/#directions).

+Along with the API documentation, you can also view [the Directions example in the Mapbox Android demo app](https://github.com/mapbox/mapbox-android-demo/blob/eadaf3a81c01f1390753dbe24b560f77d117ec27/MapboxAndroidDemo/src/main/java/com/mapbox/mapboxandroiddemo/examples/mas/DirectionsActivity.java) to see how to use the Directions API.

 ### Directions request